-These 11 hiking, camping, and outdoor adventure gifts are useful and beautiful
+These 12 hiking, camping, and outdoor adventure gifts are useful and beautiful

 For less rugged but still wet wilderness hikes, Teva’s Ember Commute WP boot provides the same comfort and warmth as their beloved Ember Mocs (really we love them) with more structure and support.
 They’re made with waterproof nylon ripstop and leather with grippy Durabrasion Rubber soles and will keep your urban adventurer ready for whatever weather comes their way.

-Getaway House
+Getaway

 Born out of Harvard’s Millennial Housing Lab, Getaway offers secluded tiny house-style cabins in the woods—their exact location revealed only after you book.
 Each outpost is located within a two-hour drive from 14 metro locations, giving city dwellers a very socially distanced escape with zero concierge or fellow guest interaction.
 The micro cabins are remote but modern, with wall-sized windows that peer into the wilderness and hipster minimalist architecture.
 They look great on their Instagram, but your loved ones will have to wait to post—Getaway outposts provide a phone lockbox outside each home.
 It’s optional, of course, but gifting a weekend to temporarily unplug sounds pretty priceless to us.